numpex/proxy-geos-hc/README.md

 To use OMP, set `CUDA_KOKKOS_RAJA_OMP` as `-DUSE_OMP=ON`, for a shared-memory parallelization mode. [**Not  supported at the moment**](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc/-/issues/8).

 #### 3. RAJA  with OPENMP and GPU
 To use RAJA, set `KOKKOS_RAJA_OMP` as `-DUSE_RAJA=ON`.
-This option is only valid when the OpenMP and GPU features are enabled in `proxy-geos-hc_tpls/configs/config_<machine's name>.cmake` - See [What programming models for the TPLs](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl#2-what-programming-models-for-the-tpls).
+This option is only valid when the OpenMP and GPU features are enabled in `proxy-geos-hc_tpls/configs/config_<machine's name>.cmake` - See [What Programming Models for the TPLs](https://gitlab.inria.fr/numpex-pc5/wp2-co-design/proxy-geos-hc_tpl/-/tree/reconf?ref_type=heads#step-3-build-the-third-party-libraries).

 #### 4. KOKKOS with OPENMP and GPU
 To use KOKKOS, set `KOKKOS_RAJA_OMP` as `-DUSE_KOKKOS=ON`.
 This option is compatible with any combination of programming models.
 When none of the programming models is enabled, it is equivalent to a serial or sequential mode.